What is Freesat? The alternative to Sky explained

 What can I watch on Freesat?

-There is content from the on-demand apps mentioned earlier, so anything on Netflix, Prime Video, YouTube and the UK catch-up apps apart from All4, which currently doesn’t appear on any Freesat boxes.
+There is content from the on-demand apps mentioned earlier, so anything on Netflix, Prime Video, YouTube and the UK catch-up apps.

-And to clarify, YouTube Kids, Prime Video, ITVX, BBC Sounds and BritBox are only available to watch on the set-top boxes.
+And to clarify, apps such as YouTube Kids, Prime Video, ITVX, BBC Sounds and BritBox are only available to watch on the set-top boxes.

-Otherwise there’s content from the 170+ channels on the service to watch, with BBC, ITV, Channel 4, Sky News, CNBC and Al Jazeera English carried by the platform.
+Otherwise there’s content from the 170+ channels on the service, with BBC, ITV, Channel 4, Sky News, CNBC and Al Jazeera English carried by the platform.

 Can I switch from Sky to Freesat?

 It is possible to switch from Sky Q to Freesat if you no longer want to subscribe to Sky channels.
-In fact, you won’t even need to change the dish you currently have, as it’s a simple case of connecting the equipment you have to the existing satellite connection.
+In fact, you won’t even need to change the dish you currently have, as it’s a simple case of connecting equipment to the existing satellite connection.

 Is Freesat worth it?

-If you’re in an area where reception for Freeview is poor, then Freesat is the next best alternative.
-It doesn’t come with as many on-demand apps as it is missing All4, but the difference isn’t too stark in terms of what’s available.
-You also get a wider selection of channels than Freeview can muster.
+If you’re in an area where reception for Freeview is poor, Freesat is another path available to you.
+It doesn’t come with as many on-demand apps, but the difference isn’t too stark in terms of what’s available.
+You do get a wider selection of channels than Freeview can muster.

-The upfront cost of Freesat is much more expensive than Freeview, and it should be noted that not all TVs have a satellite tuner/input, so if you want access to satellite you may find yourself having to purchase a set-top box.
+The upfront cost of Freesat is more expensive than Freeview, and not all TVs have a satellite tuner/input, so if you want access to satellite you may need to purchase a set-top box instead.

-With Ultra HD support, recording functionality and, of course, subscription free viewing, Freesat is much the equal of Freeview and is worth considering for those who want to save money and switch from Sky, or don’t have great access to Freeview.
+With Ultra HD support, recording functionality and, of course, subscription free viewing, Freesat is worth considering for those who want to save money and switch from Sky, or lack good access to Freeview.